 - sharing knowledge and building cultural awareness

-For further information contact Clyde Rigney, Aboriginal Engagement and Reconciliation Adviser.
+For further information contact Nellie Hirschausen, Aboriginal Engagement Lead.

 Our Aboriginal Connection Branding

 We recognise and appreciate the connection that Aboriginal and Torres Strait Islanders have with the land and water.
 Our Aboriginal Connection Branding (ACB) is a way for us to visually demonstrate that appreciation and represents the Aboriginal peoples of South Australia.

 Our Aboriginal Connection Branding guidelines uses the beautiful artworks created by Paul Herzich, a Kaurna landscape architect and visual artist, to demonstrate Aboriginal people’s connection to land and water.
 The individual artworks allow people to walk in the ancient footsteps of Aboriginal people from around the state, enabling them to learn, feel and visualise aspects of their culture, and in particular, waterholes.
 For Aboriginal people water is more than just a resource, it plays a significant role in their traditions and cultural practice.
 The sustainability of water sources means the continuation of cultural connection for generations to come.